getml/getml.com/src/docs/user_guide/concepts/importing_data/greenplum_interface.md

+---
+status: enterprise
+---
 [](){#greenplum}
 # Greenplum interface

+!!! info "Enterprise Feature"
+    This is an enterprise feature and not available in the community edition.
+Learn more about the [benefits](/enterprise/benefits) and see the [comparion of features](/enterprise/feature-list) between the community and enterprise edition.

 [Greenplum](https://greenplum.org/) is an open source database system maintained by Pivotal Software, Inc. It can be connected to the getML engine using the